 Accommodation in the USA

-We generally use booking.com for our travel booking needs, they have a huge range of options, and most properties offer free cancellation in case your plans change.
+We generally use Booking.com for accommodation.
+They have a big range and most properties offer free cancellation.

 Safety in the USA